spack/spack/lib/spack/docs/containers.rst

 Use Official Spack Images From Dockerhub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To generate a recipe that use an official Docker image from the Spack organization to build the software and the corresponding official OS image to install the built software, the user is just requested to
+To generate a recipe that uses an official Docker image from the Spack organization to build the software and the corresponding official OS image to install the built software, all the user has to do is specify:
-specify:

 1. An operating system under ``images:os``
 2. A Spack version under ``images:spack``